GustavoStahl/GAN-Slimming/README.md

 ### 4. Extract compact subnetwork obtained by GS
 GAN slimming has pruned some channels in the network by setting the channel-wise mask to zero.
-Now we need to extract the actual compressed subnetowrk.
+Now we need to extract the actual compressed subnetwork.

 ```
 python extract_subnet.py --dataset <dataset_name> --task <task_name> --model_str <model_str>